 Look for natural fibers like wool and opt-out of the extras mentioned above.
 Also, use natural padding materials and water-based glue.

-VOC-Free, Eco-Friendly Easiklip Flooring
+Zero VOC, VOC-Free, and Eco-Friendly Easiklip Flooring

 For your best non-toxic flooring option, check out our selection of beautiful, solid hardwood.